ca-la/bin/README.md

 # cala-api

-The CALA API.
-Powers the website (https://ca.la) and mobile app.
+The CALA REST API.

-Newer code is written in TypeScript, running on node.js and PostgreSQL.
-Older code is written in vanilla JavaScript.
+Written in TypeScript, running on node.js and PostgreSQL.
+Some older code is written in vanilla JavaScript.

 ## Development

+First, run `bin/bootstrap` for an interactive walkthrough to set up your local development environment.
+You'll have to get a few things in place (see below) but this will help identify what's missing.

 **Prerequisites**
 - Node 10.15.0